Logos

 ask Father God, YHWH, to forgive us in the name of his son the

-nail, behold the hand).
+Messiah, Jesus Christ (Behold the nail, behold the hand).

 Jesus